Release, Pre-Order & Supply Updates For LG G6 & Samsung Galaxy S8

 LG G6’s arrival in Europe

-Before its market release in India, the LG G6 will first be available smartphone enthusiasts in a number of European countries, as it will officially hit the shelves this Monday, April 24.
-Korean news website, the Investor, reported that LG Electronics’ newest flagship smartphone will be offered by 33 carriers, including Orange, Telefonica and Vodafone.
-The LG G6 is scheduled for shipment and release in 24 countries such as the UK, France, Germany and Finland.
+Before its market release in India, smartphone enthusiasts in a number of European countries are getting the LG G6 first as it will officially hit the shelves this Monday, April 24.
+Korean news website, The Investor, reported that LG Electronics’ newest flagship smartphone will be offered by 33 carriers such as Orange, Telefonica and Vodafone.
+LG G6 is scheduled for shipment and release in 24 countries such as the UK, France, Germany and Finland.
 Early birds in the UK who pre-ordered and have paid fully for the phone should be getting their units already.

 [Featured Image by Phil Walter/Getty Images for Samsung]